fenago/katacoda-scenarios/azure-functions/azure-functions-python/steps/7/text.md

-**Note:**: Command below will run in terminal 2 (It will open automatically on executing command).
+**Note:** Command below will run in terminal 2 (It will open automatically on executing command).

 `curl http://localhost:7071/api/HttpTrigger?name=Azure`{{execute T2}}

 The function should execute and return **Hello Azure!**.

-You can get access python azure function by opening following link in the browser. https://[[HOST_SUBDOMAIN]]-7071-[[KATACODA_HOST]].environments.katacoda.com/api/HttpTrigger?name=Azure
+You can access python azure function by opening following link in the browser. https://[[HOST_SUBDOMAIN]]-7071-[[KATACODA_HOST]].environments.katacoda.com/api/HttpTrigger?name=Azure